ULHPC/tutorials/basic/sequential_jobs/README.md

 ## Exercise 2: Watermarking images in Python

-We will use another program, `watermark.py`, and we will distribute the computation on 2 nodes with the launcher `parallel_launcher.sh` in `$WORK/PS2/launcher-scripts/bash/generic``
+We will use another program, `watermark.py` (full path: `$WORK/PS2/tutorials/basic/sequential_jobs/scripts/watermark.py`), and we will distribute the computation on 2 nodes with the launcher `parallel_launcher.sh` (full path: `$WORK/PS2/launcher-scripts/bash/generic/parallel_launcher.sh`).

 This python script will apply a watermark to the images (using the Python Imaging library).